-The Health Insurance Marketplace is a brand new way to shop and buy health insurance online.
-And like anything new, you probably have many questions about how it will work.
+The Health Insurance Marketplace is a convenient way to shop and buy health insurance online.
+And you probably have many questions about how it will work.
 Answers to many frequently asked questions are below.

 Beginning October 1, 2013, you can:

 The Marketplace is a secure, online shopping portal, developed by the federal government.
 Starting October 1, 2013, you will be able to use the Marketplace to: